zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 The following is an example that shows the fields in the request body.
 ![](https://web-cdn.agora.io/docs-files/1567593635825)
 - The fields in the red rectangle are the common fields of all the callback events.
 For details, see [Notification callback format](../../en/Agora%20Platform/ncs.md).
 - The fields in the blue rectangle are the common fields in `payload` of all the cloud recording events.
-For details, see [Fileds in payload](#payload).
+For details, see [Fields in payload](#payload).
 - The values of `eventType`, `serviceType`, and `details` depend on the event.
 For details, see [Callback events](#event).

 ### <a name="payload"></a>Fields in payload